ClickSimply/lie/README.md

 ## Usage

-Either use it with [browserify](http://browserify.org/) (recommended) or grab one of the files from the dist folder:
+Grab the file from the dist folder:
 - lie-ts.min.js exposes 'Promise' either as a UMD module or from the global scope, depending on if a CJS or AMD loader is available.

 ## API